Thursday, November 9, 2017

 The squirrels in the morning flew

-from the fence top to the sunflowers,
+from the fence top to the sunflowers;

-They gorged from the down-turned platters
+they gorged on the down-turned platters,

 even the plate's pith matter.

-having fresh, fattening seeds
+squirrels accosted, having fattening seeds

-from a penitential sunflower.
+from penitential trays.

 Tuesday, September 19, 2017

 I finally got around to reading Titus Andronicus, and finished it last night.
 Not that I was saying to myself these years, "You know, you really need to read Titus Andronicus".